swaptacular/swpt_debtors_ui/digital-coin-urls.rst

-Generally, debtor info documents SHOULD contain only essential information about the respective currency: the currency name, the currency display parameters (like currency abbreviation), the currency description, optional fixed exchange rate with other currency, etc.
+Generally, debtor info documents SHOULD contain only essential information about the respective currency: the currency name, the currency's `Debtor Info Locator`_, the currency's display parameters (like currency abbreviation), the currency description, optional fixed exchange rate with another currency, etc.

+As an absolute minimum, every debtor info document MUST contain the currency name, and the currency's `Debtor Info Locator`_.

 Verification of Digital Coins